 - One training is not enough since there are some more steps that need to be carried out to strengthen the capacity of participants in analysing and advocating gender budgeting.

 - Referred to the results of the training, it still needed intensive additional assistance for executives to develop gender responsive program to be put into budget planning of the fiscal year 2009.

 - There should be other parties such as NGOs and executives to give assistance and to run advocacy work for legislatives in order that they would have strong commitment to issue gender responsive programs and regulations

 - Training on gender budgeting was conducted on 12 – 14 of August 2008, at Hotel Quality Palembang, Sumatera Selatan.

-- Collaborates with local partner Puspa Indonesia which responsible to carry out organinizing activities such as inviting participants and organising seminar as well as being involved in the training as participants.
+- Collaborates with local partner Puspa Indonesia which responsible to carry out organizing activities such as inviting participants and organizing seminar as well as being involved in the training as participants.
 The collaboration was also a part of capacity building for local partner in gender budgeting.

 - It was expected that the number of participants would be 30 along the training, but in fact in the first day there were 31 and then it went down until 23 participants in the last day.
 The reason was possibly their own agenda and daily routines.

 - The change that could be seen is the enhanced knowledge and skill in developing gender responsive budgeting program as well as in advocacy on gender budgeting which is expected to be carried out further by participants themselves.

 - The challenges – rather than obstacles – are the lowering number of participants during training and that gender responsive budget is not implemented yet in the local budget (APBD) of the South Sumatera Province.

 - The training gained results of enhancing executives’ understanding about gender responsive budget and their commitment to implement the gender responsive budget in the fiscal year of 2009.

 Project Evaluation & Effectiveness – Results of Project